aequitas-aod/design-experimenter-ui/README.md

 - The Web service will provide the hyperparameters (names, data type, and admissible values) of the algorithm
     + these should be rendered according to the most adequate input control for the data type
+    + this may include field for file upload if the algorithm requiers input files
+        * this is the case, e.g., for in-processing algorithms which operate on pre-trained models

 ##### Data to be collected by the view